 Emma is a Ph.D. student in the Department of Anthropology minoring in Caribbean and Latin American Studies and Geography.
 She received her B.A. in Anthropology and Environmental Studies from University of California, Santa Cruz where she served as senior writing tutor in the Department of Anthropology and the Student Academic Center.
 Emma was a finalist for a Fulbright Project Award in Peru in 2012 and has studied Quechua with a FLAS Award.
+Emma has received a diverse array of internal and external grants and fellowships, and attended multiple proposal-writing development trainings.
 In summer 2014, she began dissertation fieldwork on interactions between quinoa producers and and development practitioners in the highlands of Peru, and ways changes in production practices are disciplined and resisted.
 Her dissertation will focus on the reconfiguration of socio-material worlds of the Peruvian Altiplano vis-á-vis the “Quinoa Boom.”

 Katie is a dual MPA/MA student with the School of Public and Environmental Affairs and the Department of Near Eastern Languages and Cultures.
 After receiving her BA in Sociology and a minor in Middle Eastern and Hebrew Studies in 2010 from the University of Wisconsin-Milwaukee, she was a recipient of a 2011-2012 Fulbright fellowship to Tunisia, where she studied Arabic literature.
 She has also received research and educational grant support for continued Arabic and Hebrew study from the Department of Education’s Foreign Language and Area Studies (FLAS) fellowships.
 Katie has experience assisting students with Boren, FLAS, Center for Arabic Study Abroad programs (CASA), Critical Language Scholarship (CLS), German Academic Exchange Service (DAAD) and Fulbright research proposals.
 Her research interests include conflict and post-conflict recovery, economic development, entrepreneurship, project management, Islamic and Jewish studies, and Arabic pedagogy.